FREQUENTLY ASKED QUESTIONS

 What is the cost of the project?

-The project cost for a proposed new fire station is estimated to be $25,733,000.
+The project cost for a proposed new fire station is estimated to be $25,700,000.
 This includes both hard construction costs and soft costs for the project, as well as property aquisition.

 What are soft costs?